 Press & Media: Recent News

-STATEMENT: Another Two International Tiplines Join Project Arachnid in fighting online child sexual exploitation
+STATEMENT: Croatia latest hotline to join Project Arachnid in battle against online child sexual exploitation

-The Canadian Centre for Child Protection (C3P) is very pleased to announce that hotlines in Columbia and Finland are now working within Project Arachnid, a platform for reducing the online availability of child sexual abuse materials.
+The Canadian Centre for Child Protection is pleased to announce that Croatia’s Centar za nestalu I zlostavljanu djecu (Centre for Missing and Exploited Children Croatia) has joined Project Arachnid, a platform for reducing the online availability of child sexual abuse materials around the world.

 This Safer Internet Day February 5, 2019 the Canadian Centre for Child Protection is helping families start the conversation about internet safety by highlighting Zoe & Molly Online, an interactive website that lets kids ages eight to 10 explore what it means to be safe while playing games online and the risks associated with sharing their personal information and sending pictures online.